phac-nml/sequenoscope/README.md

 By following these steps, you can quickly get started with **sequenoscope** and adapt the workflow to suit your own data and research needs.

+## Use-case example
+To demonstrate the practical application of our pipeline, consider a scenario where a researcher conducts adaptive sampling using an ONT sequencer.
+In this example, the researcher divides the sequencer channels into two sets: one half for adaptive sampling enrichment and the other half for regular sequencing as a control.

+- Utilizing our [filter_ONT](#filter_ONT-module) module, the researcher can create two distinct sets of FASTQ files (a 1-256 FASTQ file and a 257-512 FASTQ file), each representing the minimum and maximum channels of the sequencing data.

+- These files are then processed separately through our [analyze](#analyze-module) module, generating two datasets – one for the test (adaptive sampling) and one for the control (regular sequencing).

+- Finally, by employing the [plot](#plot-module) module, the researcher can visually assess the effectiveness of the adaptive sampling in their experiment.
+This example shows how Sequenoscope facilitates data processing and analysis, enhancing the researcher's ability to draw meaningful conclusions from their ONT sequencing data.

 ## Usage
 If you run ``sequenoscope``, you should see the following usage statement: